MartyrPher/GetGlam/README.md

 * Create a folder in the pack named `Hairstyles`.
 * Add in the custom image named `hairstyles.png` to the newly created `Hairstyles` folder.
 Size:128xNumberOfHairstyles

-Currently, Get Glam only supports one `hairstyles.png`.
+Currently, Get Glam only supports one `hairstyles.png` per content pack.

 ### Shoes
 The player can change their shoes for any base provided with content packs.